AgilionApps/backbone-rails/README.md

 ## Installation

-Grab the repository, change into it and install the necessary gems
+Grabs this repository, changes into it and installs the necessary gems

 ```bash